reportvine/kapenta/README.md

 Spark Pentaho API
 =

-Generate RESTful APIis for your Pentaho Reports automatically from a YAML configuration file.
+Generate RESTful APIs for your Pentaho Reports automatically from a YAML configuration file.

 ## Basic Usage